 For guidance on this, check out our page on getting support with your medication.

-Amitriptyline is used to help people sleep better and may cause you to feel very sleepy, as expected.
+Amitriptyline is sometimes used to help people sleep better and may cause you to feel very sleepy, especially when you first start taking it.
 This may be a problem if you continue to feel sleepy during the day as well as at night.

 In some people, amitriptyline can cause strange dreams.
 Talk to your doctor if this happens for more than the first few nights.